£1.8 million Greenhill Building replaces a temporary facility and introduces flexible teaching and event spaces

 The design draws inspiration from the site’s agricultural heritage, formerly part of a commercial travellers’ school that included a farm.
 This heritage is reflected in the red corrugated fibre cement cladding, a material commonly associated with barns.

 “The architecture is unashamedly new, but we were sensitive to the site’s heritage and patchwork of buildings,” said Chris Dyson, founder of Chris Dyson Architects.
-“We embraced the challenge of doing more with less, creating more useful space for people but using less material and energy.
+“We embraced the challenge of doing more with less, creating more useful space for people but using less material and energy.”

-“Some visitors have said the serrated roof reminds them of a factory, which seems appropriate for Harrow’s creative engine – this campus is such a hub for arts and cultural industry in the area, we’re delighted to have played a part in helping to secure its future.”
+He added, “Some visitors have said the serrated roof reminds them of a factory, which seems appropriate for Harrow’s creative engine – this campus is such a hub for arts and cultural industry in the area, we’re delighted to have played a part in helping to secure its future.”

 The project also addresses longstanding site issues, including flooding.
 A swale channels excess water to an underground tank, and landscaping enhancements form part of a broader rewilding initiative.